Table Of Contents

 Amazon EMR Pricing

-Pricing for Amazon EMR is based on several factors, including the duration you use the service, how you deploy the EMR apps, and deployment type.
+Pricing for Amazon EMR is based on several factors, including the duration of use, the method of deployment for EMR apps, and the deployment type.

-This image shows how pricing for Amazon EMR on EC2 works.
+How pricing for Amazon EMR on EC2 works

 Now we explain.
-In terms of duration, Amazon EMR billing is per second you use it with a 60-second minimum requirement.
+In terms of duration, Amazon EMR billing is based on the time you use it, with a minimum requirement of 60 seconds.
 You’ll likely pay per hour, though.

 In terms of how you deploy your EMR apps, you can either run Amazon EMR with EC2 instances or AWS Fargate.
-That means you a separate fee for the underlying EC2 or Fargate servers from the EMR rate per hour.
+That means you pay a separate fee for the underlying EC2 or Fargate servers in addition to the EMR rate per hour.

 As for deployment type, you can choose from four options: